Lagoon 37: Design

 The Lagoon 37 is a recreational catamaran, built predominantly of balsa-cored bi and triaxial cloth fiberglass, with isophthalic resin.
 It has a 7/8 fractional sloop rig.
 The hulls have raked stems, reverse transoms with steps to swimming platforms, twin internally mounted spade-type rudders controlled by a wheel and fixed fin keels.
 It displaces 11833 lb and carries no ballast.

 The boat has a draft of 4.00 ft with the standard keels.

 The boat is fitted with twin British Perkins Engines or Japanese Yanmar diesel engines, for docking and maneuvering.
 The fuel tank holds 52 u.s.gal and the fresh water tank has a capacity of 100 u.s.gal.

 The design has sleeping accommodation for six people, with two central cabins and a cabin in the port pontoon, each with a double berth.
-There is a central salon with a, eight-seat "U" shaped settee.
+There is a central salon with an eight-seat U-shaped settee.
 The galley is located in the port pontoon, amidships.
 The galley has an island configuration and is equipped with a three-burner stove, an ice box and double sinks.
 The head is located aft in the starboard pontoon and includes a shower.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a hull speed of 7.74 kn.